 - Grant an extension to complete the task without penalty. - Exempt the student from the assessment. - In exceptional cases, with approval from the Associate Principal or Head of Learning Area, provide an estimated achievement based on prior performance.

 Penalties for Late Submission:

-- i) Australian Tertiary Admissions Rank (ATAR) Courses

-- 1 school day late: 10% reduction
+1 school day late: 10% reduction

-- 2 school days late: 20% reduction
+2 school days late: 20% reduction

-- 3 school days late: Mark of zero
+3 school days late: Mark of zero